Offices remain open during COVID pause

 Since the onset of Stay Home, Stay Safe, our focus has been on the health and financial well-being of our members, community and staff.
-Most of our offices are now open with a number of safety procedures in place during the three-week COVID pause put in place by the Michigan Department of Health and Human Services (MDHHS).Read the MDHHS order
+Our offices, except those under construction, will remain open with a number of safety procedures in place during the three-week COVID pause put in place by the Michigan Department of Health and Human Services (MDHHS).Read the MDHHS order

 We’ve welcomed members back at the following locations:

-- Kalamazoo area – Corner@Drake, Downtown, Gull Road, Milham, 9th Street, West Main, Lawton (closed T & TH) and Mattawan
+- Kalamazoo area – Corner@Drake, Downtown, Milham, West Main, Milwood, and Lawton (open M-W-F only)

 - Lakeshore – Washington

-- Grand Rapids – Plainfield, 54th – NEW location, Breton and Grandville
+- Grand Rapids – Plainfield, 54th – NEW location, Breton, Gaines, Cascade and Grandville

 Teller service through our Interactive Tellers will still be available at ALL locations—even those closed—in drive thrus from 9 a.m. – 7 p.m. weekdays and 9 a.m. – 1 p.m. on Saturdays.